 Starting the Broadcast: Status at bottom of PT

-At the bottom of Production Truck you’ll see some messaging that will indicate the current status of Production Truck.
+At the bottom of Production Truck you will see some messaging that will indicate the current status of Production Truck.
 This is especially useful when starting a broadcast.
-You’ll see the messages change from...
+You’ll see the messages change from:

 [Pre-Broadcast Streaming Started] -> [Stream Count Down] -> [Transitioning to Live] -> [Verifying Live] -> [Streaming Started].

-One confusing part of this process is that your broadcast actually goes live while Production Truck is “Transitioning to Live”.
+During this process your broadcast actually goes live while Production Truck is “Transitioning to Live”.
 One useful trick is to know that you are live as soon as the timer above the program video starts over at 00:00 and begins counting up.
 The timer will remain yellow from test mode and turn green when Production Truck has verified that the broadcast is live; however as soon as it restarts that’s when you should consider yourself live.